• Skip to primary navigation

 Key Differences Between Fresh Basil and Dried Basil

-Fresh and dried basil may seem alike, but they have key differences.
+Fresh and dried basil may seem alike, but they have key differences - similar side-by-side contrasts appear in a Dinnerly vs Hello Fresh comparison to help choose between options.

-It has vibrant green leaves and a strong aroma.
+It has bright green leaves and a strong aroma.

 It is used in Mediterranean and Italian cuisine.